sncosmo/sncosmo-eps/EPs/sep_add_sndata_affil.md

 ```

-Multiple data sets can also be combined into a single data access instance while maintaning the same data access UI (see more [here](https://sn-data.readthedocs.io/en/latest/getting_started/combining_datasets.html)):
+Multiple data sets can also be combined into a single data access instance while maintaning the same data access UI demonstrated above (see more [here](https://sn-data.readthedocs.io/en/latest/getting_started/combining_datasets.html)):

 ```python
  from sndata import CombinedDataset, csp, des